 How to reach Vladivostok

 Vladivostok is situated in the southernmost part of the Russian Far East.
 The fastest way to reach city is by air.
-Direct flights from Tokyo, Toyama, Osaka (Japan), Seoul (Rep. Korea), Beijing, Harbin, Shanghai, Hong-Kong (China) to Vladivostok are available from Vladivostok Air, Korean Air and Siberian Air (S7).
-Aeroflot, Siberian Air and Vladivostok Air connect European Russian cities (Moscow, St.-Petersburg) to Vladivostok.
+Direct flights from Tokyo, Toyama, Osaka (Japan), Seoul (Rep. Korea), Beijing, Harbin, Shanghai, Hong-Kong (China) to Vladivostok are available from Aurora, Korean Air and Siberian Air (S7).
+Aeroflot, Siberian Air and Aurora connect European Russian cities (Moscow, St.-Petersburg) to Vladivostok.
 Aeroflot, Siberian Air, Ural Air connect Vladivostok to Irkutsk and to Petropavlovsk.
 European participants can reach Vladivostok via Moscow, St.-Peterburg or Novosibirsk, taking direct flight from one of those points to Vladivostok.
 For more specific information, please contact the Organizing Committee.

 Local information Health